Probate & Estate Administration

 Disbursements:-

 There are relatively few disbursements in probate cases.
-The application fee for a Grant of Probate and Land Registry Office Copies are normally in the range £275 – £285.
+The application fee for a Grant of Probate and office copies of the Grant are normally in the range of £300-£310.
 These application fees are not subject to VAT.
-Other than these fees, professional valuation of certain assets (eg property, personal belongings and shares) may be needed – prices vary considerably depending on the items in question.
-Also there may be Land Registry fees payable ie if land/property is transferred to a beneficiary.
-These are not subject to VAT.
+Other than these fees, professional valuation of certain assets (eg property, personal belongings and shares) may be needed – prices vary considerably depending on the items in question and their value.
+A land property valuation may cost between £100-£500 plus VAT (at 20%).
+A shares valuation from a stockbroker could cost 0.5% of portfolio value plus VAT (at 20%).
+Also, there may be Land Registry fees payable i.e. if land/property is transferred to a beneficiary (no extra fee from us, unless a complex or unusual transaction).
+These fees are based on value and are not subject to VAT.
+The most likely range of Land Registry fees is £70-£100.
+Some estates require placing Trustee Act notices in the London Gazette and a local newspaper to protect the Personal Representative(s) against claims against the estate.
+Costs vary but average £350 plus VAT at 20%.
+We will advise when we consider this necessary.

-Many issues result in additional work being required in probate cases.
-The following list is not complete, but details many of the issues: –
+Several issues can result in additional work being required in probate cases.
+The following list is not exhaustive, but the more common issues are: –

-- The need to use the transferable nil-rate band (IHT)
+- The need to use the transferable nil-rate band (IHT).
+No extra charge in simple cases – the majority are straight forward.

-- Use of the residence nil-rate band & transferable residence nil-rate band (IHT)
+- Use of the residence nil-rate band & transferable residence nil-rate band (IHT).
+No extra charge in simple cases – the majority are straight forward.

 - Validity of wills/codicils and interpretational issues, family disputes/disharmony